Kitten

 Fear not, Kitten to the rescue!

-This is a great place to carry out global initialisation for your app.
 This function also gets passed a parameter object with a property called app that’s a reference to the Polka app instance so you can perform advanced tasks like adding custom middleware, etc., if you need to.

 For our purposes, we could move the conditional initialisation of our database table to main.script.js like this: